Estimated reading time: 5 minutes

-Ku-Ring-Gai Chase National Park is only 30 km from Sydney and natural bushland that you can choose for a perfect day trip.
-Visiting Ku-Ring-Gai Chase National Park is not on the wish list of many oversees tourists as it is not heavily advertised such as the Blue Mountains and Hunter Valley.
-However, locals know the sprawling beauty of this national park, the best foreshores in Northern beaches, a sanctuary for wildlife with history and local charm.
+Ku-Ring-Gai Chase National Park is only 30 km from Sydney and has natural bushland that you can choose for a perfect sightseeing day trip.
+Visiting Ku-Ring-Gai Chase National Park is not on the wish list of many overseas tourists as it is not heavily advertised such as the Blue Mountains and Hunter Valley.
+However, locals know the sprawling beauty of this national park, the best foreshores in Northern beaches, a sanctuary for wildlife with history, and local charm.
 This makes a perfect destination for either a day trip or a weekend gateway.

-First stop of the day to Ku-Ring-Gai Chase National Park
+First stop of the day at Ku-Ring-Gai Chase National Park

 Bobbin Head – the second stop

-With a drive of 4 km, you can reach to the next stop of the day trip to Ku-Ring-Gai Chase National Park is Bobbin Head.
-The ideal stop for a coffee or be more adventurous by paddle boating or kayaking in Cowan Creek.
-This waterfront picnic spot also popular among fisherman, however, you need to have a license.
+With a drive of 4 km, you can reach the next stop of the day trip to Ku-Ring-Gai Chase National Park is Bobbin Head.
+The ideal stop for a coffee or to be more adventurous by paddle boating or kayaking in Cowan Creek.
+This waterfront picnic spot is also popular among fishermen, however, you need to have a license.

 Stop at Cottage Point for Lunch